nathangeffen/cagl/docs/userguide.md

 }
 ```

-We are lazy (or very cautious) and want the CAGL to manage the memory of our dictionary entries.
-But the *entry struct* members are pointers whose memory needs to be managed.
+We are lazy (or very cautious) and want CAGL to manage the memory of our dictionary entries.
+But the *struct entry* members are pointers whose memory needs to be managed.
 In C++ you would do this by writing a constructor and destructor for *entry* and a *map<entry>* would manage the allocation and deletion of its members by calling these implicitly whenever you added or erased an element in the map.
-Although C doesn't have constructors or destructors, you can pass two functions to the CAGL definition which effectively serve the same purpose.
-Actually a copy constructor is the more appropriate analogy.
+Although C doesn't have constructors or destructors, you can pass two functions to the CAGL definition which effectively serve the same purpose (actually a copy constructor is the more appropriate analogy with C++).
 When we insert an entry into the tree we will copy it from an existing *struct entry*.

 Here is a function to allocate (or copy-construct if you like) a new entry: